Timxyx/f2022-pos-3akift-presentations/uml/UML-Handout.md

 covers all UML diagram types.
 Expands explanation from ACSSE, with examples.

 - [UML-diagrams.org](https://www.uml-diagrams.org/class-diagrams-overview.html)
-covers all UML diagram types, but most valuable are probably their example diagrams while reading these example diagrams, remember: relax on the rules!!
+covers all UML diagram types, but most valuable are probably their example diagrams<br/>
+while reading these example diagrams, remember: relax on the rules!!
 #### 2. Free UML tools
 *Remember: during planning phase pencils and paper are your best bet!